 There are two options available for users to search and find assets in Libraries: Either via keywords or through Faceted Search.
 If you understand how each option works, you’ll be able to deliver a frictionless asset discovery process for your users.

-However, no matter which option users choose, the asset labeling or tagging process is the most critical factor – determining how good or bad the search experience in your libraries will be.
+However, no matter which option users choose, the asset classification (metadata) process is the most critical factor – determining how good or bad the search experience in your libraries will be.
 So, we can't stress enough how important it is to pay close attention to using high-quality labeling for every single asset.
 You can read more about tags and metadata here.

 1. Search by Keyword

-Once a user types a keyword in the search box, the search algorithm will retrieve the related assets and rank them based on relevance, which is the default sorting option.
+Once a user types a keyword in the search box, the search algorithm will retrieve the related assets and collections.
+These will be ranked based on relevance, which is the default sorting option after a search has been carried out.
 The ranking of results is based on whether the search query is found exactly or partially in the title of the asset, followed by the description, and finally, by tags and metadata.

 An exact match ranks higher than a partial one.
 Therefore, assets that have the exact keyword in their title, description, tags, or metadata, will rank higher.